 The approach used was to graphically represent features on the land.
-To accurately measure distances and positions on land, the entire country was carved up into a series of triangles and mathematical trigonometry was used.
+To accurately measure distances and positions on land, the entire country was carved up into a series of triangles using mathematical trigonometry.
 Evidence of this can still be seen today by the trig points (triangulation pillars) that are scattered across the landscape at the top of hills.

 Triangles were used because it is impossible to get the shape of a triangle wrong if you know the length of the sides and the angles.
 Squares don’t work because you can get the length of the sides correct but the corners may not be right angles (a parallelogram).

 Today, OS maps are used for leisure, business and government purposes.
 OS Maps for leisure enable you to find places of interest to visit and work out how to get there.
 Hiking and exploring is one of the main uses, because OS maps provide a great way to plan your route and navigate on your journey.

 OS Maps for Business provides location accuracy and allows you to see how infrastructure interacts with the land.
 It is a powerful tools for planning and engineering.

 OS Maps are also used by the military for presenting situational awareness, current operational pictures, plans and strategies.

 But, did you realise that you can use OS maps for some great personal or team challenges?